-- I. Type of the Decision-Making Process - II.
-Problem recognition: - A. Is it ideal state opportunity recognition or actual state opportunity recognition? - B. Is it usually associated with a generic or selective problem recognition? - C. How does the brand trigger problem recognition? - III.
+- C. How does the brand trigger problem recognition? - III.
 Information search: - A. Where would a typical consumer search for information about the brand or the product category? - B. What types of information search (external or internal)? - C. In light of the above, how would you evaluate the promotional channels that the brand uses?
 What do you recommend? - IV.
 Evaluation of Alternatives and Product Selection: - A. Is your brand typically in the evoked, inert, or inept set for the majority of your consumers? - B. What competing brands would be in the same set as your brand? - C. Which category of decision rules are typically associated with the purchase of your brand (compensatory or non-compensatory)? and what are some of the important evaluative criteria?
 Which are hedonic and which are utilitarian? - V. Buying: - A. From where do consumers usually buy the product? (reflect on the brand's distribution channels) - B. What factors affect which outlets would consumers use? - VI.
 Post-Purchase behaviour: - A. When do consumers typically consume the brand after buying it (simultaneously or after some time)? - B. Review the overall reviews of the brand online.
 Are consumers generally satisfied or dissatisfied?
 Why?
 Is the brand being recommended to others? - C. How do they typically dispose of the brand?